History of Carlos Correa in Timeline

 2015: 2015 Season Statistics

-In 2015, Carlos Correa made his MLB debut with the Houston Astros and subsequently won the American League Rookie of the Year Award.
+In 2015, Carlos Correa made his MLB debut with the Houston Astros and subsequently won the American League (AL) Rookie of the Year Award, marking a successful start to his major league career.

 2015: Promotion to Fresno Grizzlies

-In 2015, Carlos Correa was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League on May 11, after playing for the Corpus Christi Hooks of the Class AA Texas League.
+In 2015, after a strong performance with the Corpus Christi Hooks, Carlos Correa was promoted to the Fresno Grizzlies of the Class AAA Pacific Coast League, marking another step closer to the major leagues.

 2016: 2016 Season Statistics